Elendow/SpritedowAnimator/README.md

 - **AddCustomEventAtEnd (string animation)** adds an event to the last frame of an animation and returns it.
   * If the animation name is empty, it will get the first animation of the list.
   * The event subscriber must have this estructure **MethodName(BaseAnimator caller){}**
 - **GetCustomEvent (int frame)** returns the event of the first animation of the animation list at the specific frame.
-Returns null if there's no event on that frame and animation.
+  * Returns null if there's no event on that frame and animation.
 - **GetCustomEvent (string animation, int frame)** returns the event of the animation at the specific frame.
-Returns null if there's no event on that frame and animation.
+  * Returns null if there's no event on that frame and animation.
 - **GetCustomEventAtEnd (string animation)** returns the event of the animation at the last frame.
-Returns null if there's no event on that frame and animation.
+  * Returns null if there's no event on that frame and animation.
-  * If the animation name is empty, it will get the first animation of the list.
 - **SetRandomDelayBetweenLoops(float min, float max)** sets a random delay between loops.
 The animation will stay at the last frame, but you can use **DisableRenderOnFinish** to avoid this.
 - **SetDelayBetweenLoops(float delay)** sets a fixed delay between loops.
 The animation will stay at the last frame, but you can use **DisableRenderOnFinish** to avoid this.
 - **Initialize(bool playOnAwake, List\<SpriteAnimation\> animations, string startAnimation)** manually initialize the animator.
 Useful and **NECESSARY** if the animator was instanced on runtime.